OptimalBits/redbird/README.md

 ![redbird](http://logo32.com/wp-content/uploads/2012/09/red-bird-Vector.jpg)

-Handling dynamic virtual hosts, load balancing, proxing web sockets and SSL encryption should be easy and robust.
+Handling dynamic virtual hosts, load balancing, proxying web sockets and SSL encryption should be easy and robust.

 With redbird you get a complete library to build dynamic reverse proxies with the speed and robustness of http-proxy.